 The seedlings will take up the nutrients in the mix without needing any further fertilizer during this stage.
 Be sure to transfer the seedlings with as much of the mix as you can to give them a solid chance at a successful transplant.

-Now that you have a recipe to make your own worm compost seed starting mix, I hope you’ll try it out and have great success!
+Now that you have a recipe to make your own worm compost seed starting mix for your own organic gardening, I hope you’ll try it out and have great success!

 HINT: If you are looking to make this process even a little bit easier, you can take a shortcut by purchasing a commercial seed starting mix and adding worm compost right to that.
 The ideal ratio, in that case, would be closer to 1 part vermicomposting to 2 parts seed starter mix.